85

 Raymond Lafon 2013 96p

-Tasted six times - last time in April 2019.
+Tasted seven times - last time in April 2023.
 Consistent notes.
-A very elegant wine with much finesse, rich, excellent acidity, exquisite balance, great complexity and honeyed finish.
-It looks like this wine is getting better and better each time I taste it!
-Yep, it was still simply excellent in April 2019!
+It is a rich wine with much finesse, excellent acidity, superb balance, great complexity, and a honeyed finish.
+It appears that this wine continues to improve with each tasting.
+Yep, it was still simply excellent in April 2023!

 Raymond Lafon 2011 94p

 Tasted six times - last time in April 2018.
 Consistent notes.
-Aromatic with acacia honey, sophisticated, long, great intensity of aromas (mango, honey melon) and great acidity.
-Very long honeyed aftertaste.
+Aromatic with acacia honey, sophisticated, long, and with great intensity of aromas (mango, honey melon), and great acidity.
+It has a very long, honeyed aftertaste.
 Excellent effort for the vintage.

-Tasted twelve times - last time in April 2018.
+Tasted thirteen times - last time in April 2024.
 Consistent notes.
-This property made an astonishing wine in 2009 – quite spectacular on the nose and palate with a great range of botrytised flavours like almonds, pineapple, pear, apricot and acacia flower, exquisite sweetness and acidity.
-Incredibly long on the palate with an exquisite honeyed aftertaste.
+This vintage enjoyed ideal growing conditions all year round.
+The wine was spectacular on the nose and palate, featuring a great range of botrytized flavors, including almonds, pineapple, pear, apricot, and acacia flower, with exquisite sweetness and acidity.
+Incredibly long on the palate with a beautiful honeyed aftertaste.
 Fabulous stuff.

 Raymond Lafon 2007 95+p

-Tasted twelve times - last time in September 2014.
+I tasted it twelve times, the last time in September 2013.
 Consistent notes.
-Strong botrytised aromas of lemon, grapefruit, orange peel, and citrus are powerful on the palate, mineral, beautiful acidity, and honeyed aftertaste.
-A stunning effort for the vintage.
+It had intense aromas of botrytis, lemon, grapefruit, orange peel, and citrus.
+This wine was powerful on the palate, with mineral notes, beautiful acidity, and a honeyed aftertaste.
+It is a stunning effort for the vintage.

 Raymond Lafon 2006 92+p